AStrangePotato/Trackmania-DQN/README.md

 - TrackMania installation

 ## Development
-- This project is currently not being maintained.
-I do not have a GPU anymore.
+- This project is currently under development, and dependencies and other packages are unstable and subject to change.